 Here are some red flags that should make you wary.
 The presence of any one of them is not necessarily an indication that something IS wrong, but you should definitely check further if you see any of these:

-Get references of previous clients and call them up and ask them how they liked their dog.
-Don't overlook this step, you can learn a lot about what the puppies are like and how well they did this way.
+- Get references of previous clients and call them up and ask how they liked their dog.
+Don’t overlook this step — you can learn a lot about what the puppies are like and how well they did this way.
 A responsible breeder should have no problem supplying you with such references.

-You should be able to see the mother of your puppy; her temperament will give you a good idea of your puppy's adult temperament.
+- You should be able to see the mother of your puppy.
+Her temperament will give you a good idea of your puppy’s adult temperament.
 Obedience and temperament titles can indicate good temperament.
-Being unable to see the sire is not uncommon, picky breeders will often ship their bitch cross-country to a good prospect.
-If you've done your homework, though, chances are you are already familiar with the sire and know that he has the qualities you want.
-If both parents are owned by the breeder (and those are the only two), chances are this breeder is not responsible: what are the chances you'd own the perfect stud dog for your bitch?
-On the other hand, many long term breeders have developed distinct lines and will have breed two dogs of their breeding (whether they own both or not) for the puppies.
-So consider the big picture as well.
+Being unable to see the sire is not uncommon; picky breeders will often ship their girl cross-country to a good prospect.
+If you’ve done your homework, though, chances are you are already familiar with the sire and know that he has the qualities you want.

-"Runts" are puppies that are significantly smaller than their littermates.
-If they are otherwise healthy (actively rooting and sucking, playing with littermates, etc.), then they are probably simply younger than their siblings.
-When dogs are bred, they mate over a period of several days, and it's possible for some of the puppies to be concieved on the first mating and others on subsequent matings.
+“Runts” are puppies who are significantly smaller than their litter mates.
+If they are otherwise healthy (actively rooting and sucking, playing with litter mates, etc.), then they are probably simply younger than their siblings.
+When dogs are bred, they mate over a period of several days, and it’s possible for some of the puppies to be conceived on the first mating and others on subsequent matings.
 Over a period of four days, this can make the youngest puppy significantly smaller.
-These puppies frequently catch up several months later, and it's not uncommon for such a pup to turn out to be the largest one in the litter!
-Puppies that are runts due to health problems should be avoided.
+These puppies frequently catch up several months later, and it’s not uncommon for such a pup to turn out to be the largest one in the litter!
+Puppies who are runts because of health problems should be avoided.
 A responsible breeder will let you know which kind of runt the pup is.

 Puppies should be at minimum dewormed by eight weeks of age.
-The first set of puppy shots is desireable as well.
-Beware of breeders who have not had a vet see the puppies (or mother) at all.
+The first set of puppy shots is desirable as well.
+Beware of breeders who have not had a vet see the puppies (or mother).

-Guaranteeing against genetic defects is common: such a guarantee generally means a refund or replacement in the case of a defect occurring; it does NOT mean that the puppy will "never" develop a genetic defect.
-Be wary of breeders that claim their puppies can never develop some defect that does occur in the breed.
+Guaranteeing against genetic defects is common: such a guarantee generally means a refund or replacement in the case of a defect occurring; it does not mean that the puppy will “never” develop a genetic defect.
+Be wary of breeders who claim their puppies can never develop some defect that does occur in the breed.